The views expressed by the host on this program, documented to be almost always right 99.6% of the time.

 All you've done is redistribute it.

-We haven't created anything new.
+You haven't created anything new.

 There's no growth.

-You know, the swimming pool.
+You know, swimming pool.

-You can take water from the deep end and put it in the shallow end, hoping the shallow end gets deeper, but doesn't happen, does it?
+You can take water from the deep end and put it in the shallow end, hoping the shallow end gets deeper, but it doesn't happen, does it?

 The volume of water in the pool doesn't change.

-All you've done is rearrange the water for a while, but the volume of water had increased, the pool's not gotten bigger.
+All you've done is rearrange the water for a while, but the volume of water hadn't increased.

 So this is just plain old common sense.